mbartcus/cv/_posts/logging/2023-03-04-logging-in-python.md

 logger.critical('Critical message')
 ```

-{% include figure image_path="/assets/img-blog/logging/result.png" alt="this is a placeholder image" caption="Figure 1: The log results of printed in the logs.log file." %}
+{% include figure image_path="/assets/img-blog/logging/result.png" alt="this is a placeholder image" caption="Figure 1: The log results printed in the logs.log file." %}

+You can take a look at my <a href="https://github.com/mbartcus/utils" class="btn btn--primary">Github</a> repository to download the code.